A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Feature modeling

 \subsubsection{Generative Adversarial Networks (GANs)}

-A straightforward approach is to simply learn the marginalization in Equation~(\ref{eq:gendecomp}) through sampling from an unconditional prior density, $p_{\mathbf{Z}}=\mathcal{N}(\bm{\mu}=\*0, \bm{\Sigma}=\mathbf{I})$, and mapping this to segmentation $\*Y$ through a \textit{generator} $G_{\bm{\phi}}:\mathcal{X}\times \mathcal{Z}\rightarrow\mathcal{Y}$. ~\citet{goodfellow2014generative} show that this approach can be notably enhanced through the incorporation of a discriminative function (the \textit{discriminator}), denoted as $D_{\bm{\psi}}:\mathbb{R}^{C\times D}\rightarrow [0,1]$.
+A straightforward approach is to simply learn the marginalization in Equation~(\ref{eq:gendecomp}) through sampling from an unconditional prior density, $p_{Z}$, and mapping this to segmentation $\mathbf{Y}$ through a \textit{generator} $G_{\bm{\phi}}:\mathcal{X}\times \mathcal{Z}\rightarrow\mathcal{Y}$. ~\citet{goodfellow2014generative} show that this approach can be notably enhanced through the incorporation of a discriminative function (the \textit{discriminator}), denoted as $D_{\bm{\psi}}:\mathbb{R}^{C\times D}\rightarrow [0,1]$.
 In this way, $G_{\bm{\phi}}$ learns to reconstruct realistic images using the discriminative capabilities of $D_{\bm{\psi}}$, making sufficient guidance from $D_{\bm{\psi}}$ to $G_{\bm{\phi}}$ imperative.
 We can denote the cost of $G_{\bm{\phi}}$ in the GAN as the negative cost of $D_{\bm{\psi}}$ as

-While conditional GANs have been used for semantic segmentation earlier~\citep{isola2017image}, \citet{kassapis_calibrated_2021} explicitly contextualized the architecture within aleatoric uncertainty quantification, using their proposed Calibrated Adversarial Refinement (CAR) network (see Figure~\ref{fig:cargan}).
+Conditional GANs have been used for semantic segmentation in early literature~\citep{isola2017image}.
+However, \citet{kassapis_calibrated_2021} explicitly contextualized the architecture within uncertainty quantification, using their proposed Calibrated Adversarial Refinement (CAR) network (see Figure~\ref{fig:cargan}).
 The calibration network, $F_{\bm{\theta}}: \mathbb{R}^{C\times D}\rightarrow\mathbb{R}^{K\times D}$, initially provides a SoftMax activated prediction as $ F_{\bm{\theta}} (\mathbf{x}) = \*c$, with (cross-entropy) reconstruction loss

 Then, the conditional refinement network $G_{\bm{\theta}}$ uses $\mathbf{c}$ together with input image $\mathbf{x}$ and latent samples $\mathbf{z}_i\sim p_{\*{Z}}$ injected at multiple decomposition scales $i$, to predict various segmentation maps.
 Furthermore, the refinement network is subject to the adversarial objective